 As any business sector grows and sees success, investors will want to join in to capture their piece of the “pie”.
-We have seen the total number of urgent care clinics increase by 6% from 2016 to 2017 as reported by Urgent Care Association of America.
+We have seen the urgent care growth of 6% from 2016 to 2017 as reported by Urgent Care Association of America.
 Higher rates of expansion have been reported for larger urgent care providers.
 That’s quite a bit of increased competition!

 1. Cultivating a Patient-Centric Environment

 Beyond location or good luck, what are you doing to ensure patients return to YOUR urgent care clinic?

 - Patient-centric services, such as telehealth

 Thriving urgent care clinics ensure they are responding to the needs of the community.
 This can include anticipating last-minute back to school and flu immunizations as well as introducing technologies that enable patients to be seen in even more convenient ways, such as telehealth.
 An integrated patient-centered mobile app helps engage your patients after they have left the clinic – encouraging repeat visits and allowing open communication.

 Our technology-centric culture has spurred exponential growth of healthcare technology creation and utilization.
 Due to the nature of urgent care clinics’ competitive and fast-paced environment, the need for the latest cloud-based EHR that harnesses available speeds and technologies is essential.
 Urgent care specific workflows and templates create efficiencies in an environment that is short on time.